sal55/langs/cthings.md

 * You can't do "case 'A'..'F'" (except when extensions exist).
 You can't do 'case 10, 20, 30:'

+* The code for each case: block automatically falls through to the next case.
+Very handy, except that 99% of the time you don't want that, and have to explicitly write 'break'.
+(How switch-case works in C makes it harder to fix, as you want both cases here: case 10: case 11: <code> to share he same code, but that means fallthrough after case 10:.)

 * Switch only works with an integer index, and constant case values.

 * Declare a function, and it's exported by default; you have to add 'static' to make it local (few people do this).
 Same with variables.